ai-cam/ai-cam.github.io/_posts/2025-02-06-conserving-with-code-how-data-is-helping-to-save-our-planet.md

-excerpt: Over the last two decades, the University of Cambridge-based project Conservation Evidence has screened more than 1.5 million scientific papers on conservation, as well as manually summarising 8,600+ studies relating to conservation actions.18 It has taken an estimated 75-person years for a team of highly skilled and highly trained researchers to manually curate the current database, which is used by a wide range of organisations to help inform decisions that are increasingly vital to the future of our planet and biodiversity conservation.
+excerpt: Over the last two decades, the University of Cambridge-based project Conservation Evidence has screened more than 1.5 million scientific papers on conservation, as well as manually summarising 8,600+ studies relating to conservation actions.
+It has taken an estimated 75-person years for a team of highly skilled and highly trained researchers to manually curate the current database, which is used by a wide range of organisations to help inform decisions that are increasingly vital to the future of our planet and biodiversity conservation.
 Using the current manual system, only a few hundred new papers can be added to the open access database each year.
 AI has opened up new possibilities.